 PCS notices that the Mortgage Receivables were (in whole or in part) the object of a warehouse transaction.
-The Transaction Counsel released a legal opinion on the repurchase of such true sale aspects of such warehouse are covered by a legal opinion.
+The Transaction Counsel is going to release also a legal opinion on the repurchase of such Mortgage Receivables and other true sale aspects of such warehouse.

-"True sale" is not a legal concept but a rating agency creation.
+"True sale", originally, was not a legal concept but a rating agency creation.